-After our successful Kickstarter campaign we have been working tirelessly to bring the finished Ember product to the masses with a timely release schedule.
+After our successful Kickstarter campaign, we have been working tirelessly to bring the finished Ember product to the masses on a timely release schedule.

 Ember's full release is expected in late 2026.
 The most up to date release schedule can be found on the Ember Product Page.

-The Alpha Access period has concluded and allowed users to begin playing ember a full year before its release, albeit with many unfinished features and some content unavailable as development is ongoing.
+The Alpha Access period has concluded and allowed users to begin playing Ember a full year before its release, albeit with many unfinished features and some content unavailable as development was still occurring.

 We love Pathfinder 2e, but we have made a thoughtful decision to focus on D&D Fifth Edition and Crucible as the two systems we can feasibly support.
 It's going to be a huge amount of effort to support dual-system compatibility, and the additional complexity of offering PF2E also is, unfortunately, beyond us at this time.